ruittenb/salem-1692/README.md

 # Moderator PWA for the card game Salem 1692

-A PWA for representing the moderator in the Salem 1692 card game
+A web app for fulfilling the moderator role in the Salem 1692 card game

 ## The Game